-Are we ready for Electric Cars?, which are in use all over the world and has been as early as 1997, in the Rav4 Electric Car, by Toyota.
+Are we ready for Electric Vehicles?, which are in use all over the world and has been as early as 1997, in the Rav4 Electric Vehicles, by Toyota.

 In the past it was only possible to lease these earlier Electric Cars, but now we can privately own it.

-Electric Car Technology is being developed at an alarming rate, especially Lithium Battery technology, which powers the modern Electric Car.
+Electric Vehicles Technology is being developed at an alarming rate, especially Lithium Battery technology, which powers the modern Electric Vehicle.
 What’s more, many companies are advanced in developing Autonomous, (Self driven), Cars.

 Are we ready for these futuristic possibilities?

 As you begin to read this article, may I impress upon You to please leave feedback at the end ?

 The company specializes in Electric Vehicles and Lithium-ion Battery energy storage and was founded in 2003.
 They gained infamy by their development of an Electric Roadster Sports Car in 2008.

 They are synonymous with Electric Vehicles, as they are the only Automaker, that produces only Electric Cars, some say they are the leaders in Electric Vehicle technology, development and manufacture.

 Tesla’s vehicles are produced at its factory in Fremont, California, previously home to New United Motor Manufacturing Inc., a joint venture between Toyota and General Motors.
 The Tesla Factory has returned thousands of jobs to the area and is capable of producing 2,000 vehicles a week.